History of California before 1900: Junípero Serra

 Junípero Serra was a Majorcan Franciscan who founded the first Alta California Spanish missions.
 After King Carlos III ordered the Jesuits expelled from New Spain on February 3, 1768, Serra was named "Father Presidente".

 Serra founded San Diego de Alcalá in 1769.
-Later that year, Serra, Governor de Portolá and a small group of men moved north, up the Pacific Coast.
+Later that year, Serra, Governor de Portolá and a small group of men moved north along the Pacific Coast.
 They reached Monterey in 1770, where Serra founded the second Alta California mission, San Carlos Borromeo.